 I like quirky tours; tours that are different from your typical ‘jump on a bus and see some stuff.’

-This is why I adore the Red Bus Bistro tours where you hop aboard a double decker bus and are served afternoon tea while taken on a tour of the city.
+This is why I adore the Red Bus Bistro tours where you hop aboard a double-decker bus and served afternoon tea, while taken on a tour of the city.
 And get this- the Red Bus Bistro has a licensed bar SO YOU CAN DRINK WINE.

-Going for a stroll along the Water of Leith Walkway to Dean Village is a great way to spend a sunny afternoon.
-It’s a little hard to believe that the idyllic beauty of the Water of Leith walkway is situated so close to Edinburgh’s city centre (5 minutes from Princes Street!).
+Dean Village is one of the prettiest villages in Scotland and going for a stroll along the Water of Leith Walkway to Dean Village is a great way to spend a sunny afternoon.
+It’s a little hard to believe that the idyllic beauty of the Water of Leith walkway is situated so close to Edinburgh’s city centre- just five minutes from Princes Street!

 The milling of water mills once took place in Dean Village, and the remains of this can still be seen today.